anatol/quarry/README.md

   * **dependencies** - array of additional dependencies.
 Quarry extracts ruby dependencies from gem specification file, but if you want to add native dependencies you should list it here.
   * **include** - by default Quarry copies only *bin* and *lib* gem directories.
 If you want to copy other files/directories then add it here.

+If slot version has no config then it checks config for less specific slot.
+E.g. if there was a slot version *rails-3.2.6* then it would check configs for *rails-3.2.6*, *rails-3.2*, *rails-3*, *rails* until it finds an existing file.

 If gem requires patching then you can add $PACKAGE.patch file and it will be applied automatically before installing the gem.

+File *rebuild_packages* contains list of gems to force rebuild with new pkgrel.
+It might be useful if e.g. configuration for the gem has changed.